Wild Onion Poisonous Look-Alikes [What You Need to Know]

 Last Words

-Death camas are the plants you’ll want to look out for.
+Death camas are the plants you’ll want to look out for, as they are one of the wild onion poisonous look-alikes.
 The biggest indicator is they don’t smell distinctly like onions.

 Try to pay close attention to these characteristics when picking out wild onions and reference some foraging guides whenever picking things up to eat.